Algae is a normal part of aquariums, but excessive amounts require some additional attention.

-It is important to point out that algae itself usually does no harm to the aquarium in any way, in fact it can be very beneficial.
+It is important to point out that algae itself usually does no harm to the aquarium in any way.
+In fact, it can be very beneficial.
 Most people consider most types of algae as ugly and undesirable and that is why it is removed.
 Some types, like black hair algae/black brush algae, can actually do harm by clogging filters and even growing on plants so much that the plant dies from lack of light.
 Most types of algae provide a very natural food source for many fish, from herbivores feeding on the algae directly to other fish feeding on some of the fauna that thrive in the algae.
-Many people have found that by letting the algae grow their fish actually did better.
+Many people find that by letting reasonable amounts of algae grow their fish actually do better.

 Lighting and Photoperiod

 It is important to point out that lighting can be the main cause of algae.
 Of course it requires that nutrients are available for the algae to consume, but just changing the lighting is sometimes the only fix needed.

 As light bulbs get older they give off a different color light.
 So although a fluorescent light bulb may still turn on after two years of use, the intensity and color of that light has changed significantly.
 Changing the bulbs may be the only thing needed to correct an algae problem (and can look like you have a brand new light fixture).
 This is just one reason to change to LEDs.